 Our Structured Business investments are financed primarily by collateralized loan obligations ("CLOs") and credit and repurchase facilities with institutional lenders.
-We also finance the business through public and private offerings of our equity and debt, including senior and convertible debt instruments and common stock or preferred stock, when it appears advantageous to do so.
+We also finance the business through public and private offerings of our equity and debt, including common and preferred stock issuances, senior and convertible debt instruments and other loan securitization arrangements, when it appears advantageous to do so.